19hours/sg-statutes/Acts/Customs Act.md

 [3/2008 wef 04/04/2008]

-(5) Any person who is convicted of any specified offence involving goods consisting wholly or partly of relevant tobacco products and who has been convicted on a previous occasion of —
+(5) Where any person is convicted of a specified offence committed by him on or after the date of commencement of section 17(d) of the Customs (Amendment) Act 2011 involving goods consisting wholly or partly of relevant tobacco products and he has been convicted on a previous occasion of —

 (a) that or any other specified offence involving such goods; or

-(b) any offence under the repealed section 130(1) in force immediately before the date of commencement of the Customs (Amendment) Act 2008 involving such goods,
+(b) any offence under the repealed section 130(1) in force immediately before 4th April 2008 involving such goods,

-shall be liable on conviction —
+then he shall be liable to —

-(i) to a fine of —
+(i) a fine of —

-(A) not less than 30 times the amount of the customs duty, excise duty or tax the payment of which would have been evaded by the commission of the first-mentioned specified offence; and
+(A) not less than 30 times the amount of the customs duty, excise duty or tax the payment of which would have been evaded by the commission of the first-mentioned specified offence, subject to a minimum of $2,000; and

 (B) not more than 40 times the amount of the customs duty, excise duty or tax the payment of which would have been so evaded or $20,000, whichever is the greater amount; or

-(ii) to imprisonment for a term not exceeding 6 years,
+(ii) imprisonment for a term not exceeding 6 years,

 or to both.

-[3/2008 wef 04/04/2008]
+[Act 25 of 2011 wef 01/01/2012]

+(5A) Notwithstanding subsection (5), where any person is convicted of a specified offence committed by him on or after the date of commencement of section 17(d) of the Customs (Amendment) Act 2011 involving goods consisting wholly or partly of relevant tobacco products exceeding 2 kilogrammes in weight and he has been convicted on a previous occasion of —

+(a) that or any other specified offence involving goods consisting wholly or partly of relevant tobacco products exceeding 2 kilogrammes in weight; or

+(b) any offence under the repealed section 130(1) in force immediately before 4th April 2008 involving goods consisting wholly or partly of relevant tobacco products exceeding 2 kilogrammes in weight,

+then he shall be punished with —

+(i) a fine of —

+(A) not less than 30 times the amount of the customs duty, excise duty or tax the payment of which would have been evaded by the commission of the first-mentioned specified offence, subject to a minimum of $2,000; and

+(B) not more than 40 times the amount of the customs duty, excise duty or tax the payment of which would have been so evaded or $20,000, whichever is the greater amount; and

+(ii) imprisonment for a term not exceeding 6 years.

+[Act 25 of 2011 wef 01/01/2012]

 (6) In any prosecution against a person for committing, attempting or abetting an offence under sections 128D to 128K, any dutiable, uncustomed or prohibited goods shall be deemed to be dutiable, uncustomed or prohibited goods to the knowledge of the person, unless the contrary is proved by the person.